CFB Bagotville: Cold War (1951–1993)

-CFB Bagotville plays a role in NATO defense.

 No. 431 (Fighter) Squadron re-formed at RCAF Station Bagotville on 18 January 1954 using the Sabre.
 The squadron was formed on a temporary basis until there were enough new CF-100s available to fulfill RCAF squadron needs and was deactivated on 1 October 1954.
 Also in 1954 432 and 440 squadrons were transferred to RCAF Station Bagotville flying the CF-100 Canuck all-weather fighter.
 In 1957 440 squadron deployed to RCAF Station Zweibrücken in West Germany and on 1 May 1957 413 squadron returned to the base flying the Canuck.
 That year also saw the CT-133 Silver Star arrive at the base as a training aircraft.

 In 1961, 413 and 432 squadrons disbanded and 416 Squadron was formed at Bagotville flying the CF-101 Voodoo.
 416 squadron was moved to RCAF Station Chatham the following year in 1962.
 In summer of 1962 the 425 Alouette squadron transferred to RCAF Station Bagotville flying the Voodoo; its aircraft were modified to carry the AIR-2 Genie - a nuclear-tipped air-to-air missile, with nuclear warheads being stored at Bagotville until the weapon's decommissioning in the early 1980s.
 On 1 February 1968 the RCAF merged with the Royal Canadian Navy and Canadian Army to form the Canadian Armed Forces; RCAF Station Bagotville changed its name to Canadian Forces Base Bagotville.

 Later that year 410 squadron formed at CFB Bagotville to provide training.
 In September 1969 433 "Porc-Épic" squadron was transferred to Bagotville flying the CF-116 Freedom Fighter.
 In 1982 410 squadron moved to CFB Cold Lake and was replaced by 434 "Bluenose" squadron.

 On 1 July 1984 425 squadron changed from the CF-101 Voodoo to the CF-188 Hornet.
 On 9 July 1985 434 squadron moved to CFB Chatham.
 In 1986 433 squadron ceased operations to restructure and reactivated in January 1988 equipped with the CF-188 Hornet.